feathersjs/feathers/readme.md

 	.start();
 ```

-That's all there really is to building an app with Feathers...
-Providers, Services, and Mixins!
+That's all there really is to building an app with Feathers.

 ## Built In Providers